 Prospective parents and children are invited to visit the school prior to admission.

-Many of our new admissions attend BBeebies Nursery and these children are familiar with the school environment and teachers in the reception classes.
+Many of our new admissions attend BBeebies Nursery and these children are familiar with the school environment and teachers in the Reception classes.
 Alternative arrangements are made for children from other settings.

-Once offered a place, children and parents are invited to an Open Morning, where there will be an opportunity to;
+Once offered a place, children and parents are invited to an Information Session, where there will be an opportunity to:

-- receive an information pack - meet the Executive Principal, Head of School, class teachers, teaching assistants and other parents - find out about school / class routines - find out about school expectations - talk about your child's learning and the foundation stage profile - find out about school uniform and school meals
+- receive an information pack - meet the Head of School, class teachers, teaching assistants and other parents - find out about school / class routines - find out about school expectations - talk about your child's learning and their learning journey through school - find out about school uniform and school meals